The Thank You Letter

 Simple hints to you thank you letter would be: Include your full name; return address, phone number and email at the top of the letter.
 Use a formal salutation including the appropriate prefix and suffix.
 DO NOT use first names (For Example: Dear Mr. and Mrs. Blake or Dear The Blake Family Foundation).
 Be sure to reference the specific scholarship that you received, but NOT the amount.
 Always proofread!
 Try reading it aloud before sending it off.

-Comprehensive Thank you Letter Tips
+Comprehensive Letter Tips

 Write your thank you letter (if possible).
 A hand-written note shows you were really touched by the gift, so touched that you want to thank your scholarship donor in a personal way.
 While hand-written is best, a typed letter signed by you is a good choice and also acceptable.
 Stay away from E-mail if possible; if you can’t, make sure your E-mail is warm and appropriately personal.